 Indiana Tech Fort Wayne is home to multiple buildings including residence halls that require either key access or card access.
 Branch campuses are each a single location without student housing and are all key access.
 Access to campus buildings and grounds is a privilege extended to students, faculty, staff and authorized guests.
-The university encourages an open environment but with limited constraints to ensure reasonable protection of all members of the community.
+The university encourages an open environment, with limited constraints, to ensure reasonable protection of all members of the community.
 Except for residence halls, most campus facilities are open during weekday business hours.
-Afterhours, as the campus is closing, additional Safety and Security officers are postured at key locations to monitor access.
-Individuals who wish to access university buildings or property for events should contact the appropriate department administrator or Conference Services to schedule the event.
+After the campus closes, only those with issued keys or assigned ID card access can enter the space relative to their access.
+Students and employees are responsible for their guests and are not allowed to loan ID cards or keys to anyone.
+Individuals who wish to access university buildings or property for events should contact the appropriate department administrator or Conference Services to schedule the event and issue temporary parking passes.
 Indiana Tech Safety and Security is available at 260-399-2805 for certain after-hours access requests.